Radojko Avramović

-Radojko "Raddy" Avramović (Радојко Аврамовић; born 29 November 1949) is a Serbian retired football coach and player.
+Radojko "Raddy" Avramović (Радојко Аврамовић; born 29 November 1949) is a Serbian former football coach and player.
 A goalkeeper, Avramović most notably played for Croatian club Rijeka and English club Notts County as well as internationally for Yugoslavia.
 During his managerial career, Avramović was most notably a long-term manager of Singapore national team, being widely regarded as the most successful coach leading Singapore.
 He also briefly managed Myanmar and Kuwait national teams.

 Avramović discontinued his law studies two years into university to become a footballer.
 He began his playing career with Borac Čačak in the Yugoslav Second League in 1968.
 He signed for Yugoslav First League club Rijeka in 1975.
 As a 1977–78 Yugoslav Cup winner with Rijeka, he played in the 1978–79 Cup Winners' Cup.
 He won his only international cap with Yugoslavia in a Balkan Cup match against Greece on 15 November 1978.
 He was scouted by Notts County manager Jimmy Sirrel, who signed him for a club record £200,000 in 1979 and would later regard Avramović as one of his best players.
 He contributed with 16 clean sheets as the club was promoted to the First Division in 1981 in their return to the top flight after 54 years.
 He made a total of 167 appearances for Notts County before moving to Coventry City for the 1983–84 season.
 In 1984, he returned to Yugoslavia with OFK Belgrade where he played his final season, helping them to the Second League East Division title before retiring as a player at the age of 35.